Milbanke Sound

 Milbanke Sound is a sound on the coast of the Canadian province of British Columbia.

 Geography

 Milbanke Sound extends east from Queen Charlotte Sound, with Price Island on the west, Swindle Island on the north, and the Bardswell Group of islands on the south.
 Milbanke Sound is one of the open sea portions of the Inside Passage, with Seaforth Channel joining from the east and Finlayson Channel from the north.
 Mathieson Channel also connects to Milbanke Sound from the north, and leads to Fiordland Conservancy.

 On the islands surrounding the sound is a group of five volcanos called the Milbanke Sound cones.

 History

-The Heiltsuk peoples traditionally occupied the land around Milbanke Sound.
+The Heiltsuk peoples traditionally governed the land around Milbanke Sound.